 At the Suntory Yamazaki Distillery you have one of two options when visiting.
 The first is just going to the Whiskey Museum.
 This option is free, but you do not get access to the distilling process of the the alcohol.
 The second option is the paid tour.
 With this, you get a tour through the entire facility by the professional guide, you get to view the distilling process, you get to sample many of the different types whiskeys, and you also get to do the museum viewing as well.

 18. Explore the Geisha District

-While Geisha are skilled in entertaining people, the certain cultural traditions and experiences that fascinate adults might bore children.
+While Geisha are skilled in entertaining people, certain cultural traditions and experiences that fascinate adults might bore children.
 That is why this option is put in this section.
-Kids might be okay with a temples illustrious architecture, but it’s unlikely they will see the value in experiencing a traditional tea ceremony or sitting through a play at the Gion Corner.
+Kids might be okay with a temple’s illustrious architecture, but it’s unlikely they will see the value in experiencing a traditional tea ceremony or sitting through a play at the Gion Corner.
 However, there are other parts of the Geisha District that might appeal to the younger people.
-Shijo-dori is a famous street in the district and has a ton of great restaurant and shopping options.
+Shijo-dori is a famous street in the district and has a ton of great restaurants and shopping options.